bookfere/Calibre-News-Delivery/README.md

 ## Recipe

-For the built-in recipes, you need to add their titles to the plain text file __[recipe_list.txt](recipe_list.txt)__, one title per line.
+For the built-in recipes, you need to add their titles (found in the `Title` attribute of the recipe file) to the plain text file __[recipe_list.txt](recipe_list.txt)__, one title per line.
 For manually written recipes, simply place them in the root of the project.

 You can specify the cover and style for a recipe.
 Place the cover image in the "__covers__" folder and the style file in the "__styles__" folder.
-Both filenames must match the corresponding recipe title or filenames.
-Be aware that the style may be ignored by Send to Kindle.
+Both filenames must match the corresponding recipe title or filename.
+Be aware that the style may be ignored by the Send to Kindle service.

 ## Notice